Skip to main content

 1 min read

-Adding 2FA provides an additional security layer.
-Even if someone steals your private key, they can’t access the server without the second factor.
+Even if someone steals your private key, 2FA means they still can’t get in without the second factor.

 Terminal window